-Space-junk sleuths track to Eastern Washington the rocket chunks that lit up the sky in March
+After fireballs streaked across sky, space-junk sleuths got busy — and hit the jackpot in Washington

 He tracked down where three 200-pound cylindrical tanks fell to Earth near a bend in the Columbia River east of Yakima.
 One landed 50 feet from a trailer home, where the owner pulled a shotgun on the stranger searching for space junk.

-Heavier rocket pieces, traveling with more momentum, likely hit the ground much further east in the state, the trio believes.
+Heavier rocket pieces, traveling with more momentum, likely hit the ground much farther east in the state, the trio believes.

 Leading the hunt